School closed for the day because there is "no gas supply"

 An updated message on the website said: "I am sure you can appreciate the safety and wellbeing of both students and staff are my uppermost concerns.

-"With this in mind we will open the school to all staff and Year 11 and 13 students only.
+"With this in mind we will open the school to all staff and Year 11 and 13 students only on Thursday.
 The school is closed for all LDC students.

 "There will be no Year 11 exams on Thursday, February 8.
 We are able to host all lessons within the Jubilee and Technology blocks – which have heating.
 Toilet facilities, with hot water, are also available within the blocks.
 We will also make arrangements for food / snacks to be available in the Aspire cafe at break and lunch."